jrluu/Multi-User-Blog/README.md

 * Cookies

 ##For more information
-Please contact me at jrluu@ucdavis.edu
+Feel free contact me at jrluu@ucdavis.edu